bubner/ZeusMonitor/README.md

 ## Features

-- Dynamic calculation of speed of sound using a best approximation with Weather APIs
+- Dynamic calculation of speed of sound using the best approximation with Weather APIs
 - Live feedback and timing
 - Streamlined Material 3 design
 - Calculation and timing history